tembo-ai/webpage/README.md

-# Webapp for Alpha Testing by Tembo AI
+# Web App for Alpha Testing by Tembo AI

 React + Django webpage for Tembo AI